stanley-lucas/stanley-lucas/README.md

 ## About Me

-I'm a software engineer with a background in Air Traffic Control — a domain where system failures have real consequences and data integrity is mission-critical.
+I'm a computer engineer with a background in Air Traffic Control — a domain where system failures have real consequences and data integrity is mission-critical.
 That experience shapes how I think about software: reliability, observability, and precision first.

 Currently building open-source tools at the intersection of aerospace and data engineering, with a long-term focus on contributing to space systems software.